 - You’re probably going to hear reactions like that when you finish talking if you use this conventional technique.

-The matter with your perceptions
+The matter of your perceptions

 - Many sales professionals don’t want to make cold calls because they don’t want to be “aggressionist.”